Hey-Programmers/learn-javascript/02_functions/A_functions_exercise/README.md

 Before you write functions on your own, let's warm up by interpretting a few.

 Create a new folder named `A_functions_exercise`.
-Inside, create a file named on `read_practice.js`.
 Predict what would print when executing each of the snippets below.
-Test your prediction by typing the snippet into `read_practice.js` and executing the program.
+Test your prediction by typing the snippet into their own files and executing the program.
 Don't copy and paste.
 Once you have verified that prediction, comment out the snippet in your file and move to the next.

+Write the below code into a snippet named `snippet-0-1.js`.
+Make a prediction for it will print.
+Run it.

 ```js
 // snippet 0-1